1. Housedean Farm, Lewes, East Sussex

 There’s always something fun going on during summer weekend evenings: soup suppers; pizza making; and plenty of mingling.
 Children’s entertainment is strictly of the old-school variety: climbing trees, swinging on tyres and making camps in the undergrowth.
 In fact, the entire 150- acre site is a huge, natural playground extending well beyond the four main camping areas.
 Saturday night is music night, with free camping for musicians in return for sing-songs around the fire.

-What's allowed Tents, campervans, dogs – yes.
-Caravans, motorhomes, groups of unsupervised under-18s – no. Amenities 40 standard pitches, 8 ‘Tipi Trail’ woodland pitches, 4 yurts, 2 shepherd’s huts and 2 bell tents.
+Amenities: 40 standard pitches, eight ‘Tipi Trail’ woodland pitches, four yurts, two shepherd’s huts and two bell tents.
 A barn has a ping-pong table and piano; fridges and freezers; Wi-Fi; an honesty bookshelf; and laundry.
 Complimentary soup and fresh bread served on Saturday nights.